vlad-munteanu/Matlab/README.md

 don't hesitate to contact me.

 ## Disclaimer
 This repo is strictly for storage of my own personal assignments.
-I am not responsible any honor code violations in the case of someone trying to pass off my work as their own.
+I am not responsible for any potential honor code violations in the case of someone trying to pass off my work as their own.

 ## License